FloStapler2/PM_first-steps/README.md

 These first steps and analyses with process mining were done in the context of a master thesis.
 To learn more about process mining and the initiation, implementation and development of process mining, the thesis ***Optimizing the Initiation of Process Mining Projects:** A strategic approach to increase maturity* can be read.
 ***

 In order to choose a suitable method to carry out the process mining project, the **IID-Framework** developed in the master thesis was used.
-Due to the lack of experience in process mining, the **Process Diagnostics Method** (PDM) of Boskaya et al. is used.
+Due to the lack of experience in process mining, the **Process Diagnostics Method** (PDM) of Boskaya et al. is choosen.

 ### Problem:
 During the implementation of a process mining project in a manufacturing German company, it was unfortunately not possible to obtain real process data.